How to Explore Barcelona Like a Local: 14 Uncommon Places to Visit

 Santa Caterina Market

-Meanwhile, tucked away in the El Born neighborhood, de Santa Caterina market is a visual spectacle, enticing with its undulating, colorful roof.
+Meanwhile, tucked away in the El Born neighborhood, the Santa Caterina market is a visual spectacle, enticing with its undulating, colorful roof.
 This market is a trove of artisanal goods, and provides the best chance to see the city as you shop for fresh produce.

 Address: Av. de Francesc Cambó, 16, 08003 Barcelona.